Menu

 If you would like more information about Challenge Partners, please go to their website: https://www.challengepartners.org or you can e-mail: review@challengepartners.org

-LPPA is a national award that provides us with a valuable framework for continuing school improvement and also gives us recognition for our commitment to working with parents and carers.
-The long-term benefits of the LPPA include (but are not limited to):
+LPPA provides Oakley School with a clear framework for continuous improvement and recognises our commitment to working collaboratively with families.
+The benefits of the award include: